railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 accounts into several charts, with different arrangements for taxation and depreciation, aggregated differently for various needs.

-Before you can use any chart of accounts for anything you need to specify a Fiscal Year.
+Before you can use any chart of accounts for anything, you need to specify a Fiscal Year.
 This defines the different time periods available for accounting transactions.
-An initial Fiscal Year was created during the database setup so you do not need to do any more on this.
+An initial Fiscal Year was created during the database setup, so you do not need to do any more on this.
-You can also create Fiscal year manually from :menuselection:`Accounting --> Configuration --> Financial Accounting --> Periods --> Fiscal Years`
+You can also create a Fiscal Year manually from :menuselection:`Accounting --> Configuration --> Financial Accounting --> Periods --> Fiscal Years`.

 Click :menuselection:`Accounting --> Charts --> Charts of Accounts` to open a :guilabel:`Chart of Accounts` form where you define exactly what you want to see.